NSVpriya/Stock_Price_Dashboard_using_PowerBi/README.md

  2.Check for any missing values and column datatypes.

 ### Solution approach:
-  Visualization:

-  1. Plot a line graph to visualize the average High and Low prices over time.
+   1.Plot a line graph to visualize the average High and Low prices over time.

    2.Highlight the data into tables having top 5 high and low days on the graph for better understanding.

    3.Add year and month sekection for better insingths into the data